|Thurs.||7:30 a.m. to 1:30 p.m.|

 To find out more contact Chris Smith.

 The Environmental Horticulture Department at Lake Washington Institute of Technology is excited to offer a new Certificate of Completion in Sustainable Landscape Technologies.
-This certificate includes the following one credit courses for 2019—2020:
+This certificate includes the following one credit courses for 2019-2020 academic year:

-Potential students can work towards the certificate, or can register for individual courses of interest.
-There are no prerequisites, so a student can begin taking courses during fall, winter or spring quarter.
+Potential students can work toward their certificate, or can register for individual courses of interest.
+There are no prerequisites, so a student can begin taking courses during fall, winter, or spring quarter.
 All courses also offer continuing education credits (ecoPRO, CPH, LIC, IA, ISA, WSDA) for those professionals who hold certifications and licenses applicable to the course topic.

 12 p.m. to 3:45 p.m.